 Some opponents have additional concerns.
 Tom Silverman, a Scottsdale resident since 1953, wrote a letter to the city planning department last December, expressing concern about the mural’s size.
 Silverman likens the mural to “placing a block-long billboard, three stories tall, in the midst of downtown.”
 His letter also states that the project comprises “commercial exploitation of Senator McCain’s image, persona, and legacy.”

-Letters for and against the mural are included with the agenda for the February 19 city council meeting, which anyone can access on the city’s website.
+included with the agenda for the February 19 city council meeting, which anyone can access on the city’s website.
 Letters for the mural far outnumber letters against it.
 Most were sent by email, and appear to be based on a single sample letter.

 John Rao, who owns property near the mural site, questions the way support has been garnered.
 His December 13, 2018, letter to city officials states that “all of the presumed support for the project is the result of publicity generated by the building owner and the artists who have direct financial interest in the mural.”